 The first three ways to become a trader (a lone trader, the training courses, and proprietary trading) will suit everyone.
 In this case, a trader can be completely independent and not bound by any obligations.
-If you just want to make money or get some extra income beyond the bank deposit interest can be, you may find a profitable trading strategy that will give your from 20% to 100% income per annum and follow it.
+If you just want to make money or get some extra income beyond the bank deposit interest can be, you may find a profitable trading strategy that will give you from 20% to 100% income per annum and follow it.

-The fourth way to learn trading (employment at a financial company) is actually building a career.
+The fourth way to learn trading (employment at a financial company) is building a career.
 However, you should have at least a university (college) degree (a university degree in economics would be the best one).
-You will be living a life of an employee including all its pros and cons, opportunities for growth and limitation on freedom.
+You will be living the life of an employee including all its pros and cons, opportunities for growth and limitation on freedom.
 I have just realized one thing: if you follow this way, you may never need to start trading in the end.

-Personally, I was following mainly the first way but I was also gaining knowledge by the means of the second and the third way.
+I was following mainly the first way but I was also gaining knowledge by the means of the second and the third way.

 For your reference.
 You can read the stories of the best traders at the beginning of their careers in the books “Market Wizards”, “The New Market Wizards” and “Stock Market Wizards” written by Jack Schwager.

 I will leave you with this.
 Any way of becoming a trader requires self-improvement in the first place.
-You can learn a lot, you can attend dozens of trading courses and get acquainted to hundreds of traders but it only up to you whether you will make money off trading or lose it.
+You can learn a lot, you can attend dozens of trading courses and get acquainted with hundreds of traders but it only up to you whether you will make money off trading or lose it.

 I think that’s your lot.
 Good luck!